gautamsunidhi/loopify-playlist/README.md

 ## File Structure

-Repository layout:

-loopify-playlist/
-|---README.md
-|---project-files/
-|   |--loopify          (compiled executable after running g++)
-|   |--main.cpp         (menu + user interface)
-|   |--Playlist.cpp     (implementation of playlist operations)
-|   |--Playlist.h       (playlist class declarations)
-|   |--SongNode.h       (node structure for doubly linked list)

-The README is located at the root of the repository.
-All source files (main.cpp, Playlist.cpp, Playlist.h, SongNode.h) and the resulting executable are stored inside the project-files folder.
+All project source files are stored in the project-files directory.
+This folder contains:
+    - main.cpp (menu system and user interface)
+    - Playlist.cpp (implementation of playlist operations)
+    - Playlist.h (class declarations)
+    - SongNode.h (definition of the doubly linked list node)
+    - loopify (compiled executable after running g++) The repository root contains the main README.md file.
+All compilation and program execution should be done from inside project-files.